Lughnasadh

 Lughnasadh Celebration: A Guide for Participants

 Welcome to our open-hearted gathering!
-We're thrilled to celebrate the summer high energies of Lughnasadh with you.
+We're thrilled to celebrate the harvest energies of Lughnasadh with you.
 This is a space for community, connection, and honoring the natural world.

 Who is this for?